Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 McCown was 0-4 as the Browns starter and led the offense to just 29 points combined in those four starts.
 To be fair, he was just a rookie, but his ineffectiveness led Browns fans to order extra Christmas Ales at the bar to drown out the game.

-The less-famous brother of Josh McCown – who had success backing up Jay Cutler in Chicago this season – Luke just completed his eight season as an NFL backup.
+The less-famous brother of Josh McCown – who had success backing up Jay Cutler in Chicago this season – Luke is enjoying his ninth season as an NFL backup.
 Don’t believe me?
 Take a second to guess who he backs up.
-All I have to say is Saints fans are fortunate Drew Brees didn’t get seriously injured this season.
+All I have to say is if Drew Brees goes down, you may hear the “Luuuuuuuuuke!” chants in the Superdome in New Orleans.

 McCown’s Stats: 0-4, 49%, 608 yards (6.2 YPA), 4 TD, 7 INT, 52.6 rating